Mouchette: Plot

-Later, when talking to the gamekeeper Mathieu and his wife about the events of the previous night in the woods, she tries to offer the story agreed with Arsène.
+Later, when talking to the gamekeeper.
+Mathieu, and his wife about the events of the previous night in the woods, she tries to offer the story agreed with Arsène.
 Reluctantly, she states that she was at Arsène's house through the night because he is her lover.
 Finally, she is invited into the house of an elderly woman, who gives her a dress to wear at the funeral and a shroud to cover her mother.
-The woman speaks to her about worshiping the dead and gives Mouchette three nice dresses that will fit.
-On her way out, Mouchette insults her and damages her carpet.
-Mouchette then witnesses several hunters shooting and killing rabbits.
+The woman speaks to her about worshipping the dead and gives Mouchette three nice dresses that will fit.
+On her way out, Mouchette insults her and stains her carpet.
+Mouchette then witnesses hunters shooting and killing rabbits.
 Another rabbit is wounded and cannot hop.
-Mouchette then walks up a small hill and takes one of the three dresses to try it on, but a branch catches on and tears a hole through it.
-There is an establishing shot of a stream that returns at the very end of the film.

-The film cuts to Mouchette rolling down a hill with the now dirty and ragged dress wrapped around her.
-Mouchette quickly gets up at the sound of a tractor and waves to the man driving it.
-He seems too far away to see her.
-Oddly, she does not cry out to him to get his attention.
-She turns back and rolls down again out of frame and stops in-frame at the bank of the stream, near the flowers we saw earlier.
-The camera lingers on the flowers while she returns to the top of the hill and rolls downhill a third and final time.
-There is a splash at the end of the second shot.
-It is revealed that Mouchette has disappeared.
-Classical music echoes the music at the beginning and continues as the film fades to black.
+Mouchette looks shocked by the horror she witnesses.
+She clutches one of the dresses by the river then rolls down a hill with it.
+She continues to roll down the hill several times, her clothes soiling, until she splashes into the river, and does not return.